-• Ajay Tendon Lead Economist World Bank
+Ajay Tendon, Lead Economist, World Bank

-A WB run multi-donor trust (MDTF) fund was launched 1.5 years ago.
+A WB-run multi-donor trust fund (MDTF) was launched a year and a half ago.
 As countries develop economically the share of external finance naturally reduces.
-The fund focuses on a selection of LMIC in East Asia and the Pacific but within this group there is still huge diversity in dependency on external finance ranging from close to 25% to 1% of THE in countries like Indonesia.
-There are different financial sustainability implications, in some countries ODA reduces as economy grows but this can also go the other way.
-Secondly there is a transition towards more pre-paid pooled financing mechanisms and reduced reliance on OOP.
+The fund focuses on a selection of LMIC in East Asia and the Pacific but within this group there is still huge diversity in dependency on external finance, ranging from close to 25% to 1% of THE in countries like Indonesia.
+There are different financial sustainability implications: firstly, in some countries ODA reduces as economy grows but it can also go the other way; secondly, there is a transition towards more pre-paid pooled financing mechanisms and reduced reliance on OOP.

 Transition from external finance should be considered within the context of countries moving towards UHC.
 Sustainability in the context of transition could be the ability to maintain or increase coverage of priority interventions after the end of support.
-We conceptualize programmatic aspects of transition that focus on how service delivery and governance are configured e.g. how well externally financed programs are integrated to national systems and financial aspects that focus on revenue and expenditure e.g. ability to replace external finance.
-Results can be monitored through current WB WHO UHC dashboard indicators that reflect various aspects of service coverage as well as financial protection.
+We conceptualize programmatic aspects of transition that focus on how service delivery and governance are configured, for instance how well externally financed programmes are integrated into national systems and financial aspects that focus on revenue and expenditure, for example the ability to replace external finance.
+Results can be monitored through current WB/WHO/UHC dashboard indicators that reflect various aspects of service coverage as well as financial protection.

-There is also need to place transition within macro-economic context.
-The share of public health expenditure per capita that eventually translates into health outcomes is derived from GDP/per capita, public expenditure as part of GDP and health as part of government allocation.
+There is also a need to place transition within macro-economic context.
+The share of public health expenditure per capita that eventually translates into health outcomes is derived from GDP per capita, public expenditure as part of GDP and health as part of government allocation.
 It is important also to look at trends and projections in economic growth over a few years.
-South East Asia has had robust growth in a number of countries whereas the Pacific countries covered under the MDTF have had much more fluctuations.
+South East Asia has had robust growth in a number of countries whereas the Pacific countries covered under the MDTF have had much more fluctuation.
 Trends in economic growth can project the number of years it will take for the economy to double.
-In Myanmar this could be 10 years and clearly introduction of new taxes would therefore not be the way forward in their case whereas in other countries where doubling of the economy will take more than a 100 years things may look different.
-Influencing the public expenditure part of GDP this lies outside the health sector.
-Priority of health in government budget also matters and how resources are prioritized among sectors, differs widely between countries ranging from 1% to 30%.
-In advocating for increased allocations political economy considerations are important and generally focusing on efficient spending of resources may be more effective then only focusing on advocating for government budgetary targets.
-Earmarked taxes are sometimes used to increase health share of the budget, social health insurance is one way of earmarking, tobacco tax another, but it is important to understand where this is going to be helpful and trends over time as the increase can diminish overtime.
-Dept and deficit ratio by GDP also come into play.
+In Myanmar, this could be ten years and clearly introduction of new taxes would not be the way forward in its case, whereas in other countries where doubling of the economy will take more than a 100 years things may look different.
+Influencing the public expenditure part of GDP lies outside the health sector.
+Priority of health in government budgets also matters and how resources are prioritized among sectors differs widely between countries, ranging from 1% to 30%.
+In advocating for increased allocations, political economy considerations are important and generally having the focus on efficient spending of resources may be more effective than only focusing on advocating for government budgetary targets.
+Earmarked taxes are sometimes used to increase health share of the budget - social health insurance is one way of earmarking, and tobacco tax another - but it is important to understand where this is going to be helpful and also monitor trends as the increase can diminish.
+Debt and deficit ratio by GDP also come into play.